adamddh/adamddh/README.md

 ### 💬 Ask Me About:

 - Python solutions for everyday problems, especially "busy work" problems.
-- High performance computing, or any of my other classses.
+- High performance computing, or any of my other current or previous classses.